ROWAN-W/Starling-Watcher/StarlingUI-frontend/README.md

 ## developing

+Add new Env in advanced settings, add delete function on master node, add more info on drones (deploy)

+## pending

+User features transition with ther server - server is not 100% ready

-save data to local storage (browser)
+save data to local storage (browser) - implement it later